terinjokes/gulp-uglify/README.md

 ## Errors

 `gulp-uglify` emits an 'error' event if it is unable to minify a specific file.
-Wherever popssible, the PluginError object will contain the following properties:
+Wherever possible, the PluginError object will contain the following properties:

 - `fileName`
 - `lineNumber`